livetvscript/SonyLIV/README.md

 For localhost: http://localhost/sonyliv.php?c=sonyhd or http://localhost/play.php?c=sonyhd
 For Server/website: http://demo.com/sonyliv.php?c=sonyhd or http://127.0.0.1/sonyliv.php?c=sonyhd

-# Contact Us For More Detailed Guide
+# Contact Us For More Detailed Guide.
+We can also make custom scripts for any OTT platform.